Welcome to today's edition of the Rush 24-7 podcast.

 So that's what we have learned today.

-In addition, residents of Kirkuk in Iraq said the Islamic state of Iraq and Syria, ISIS, has backed down its decision to ban smoking, and has thus allowed selling cigarettes in areas that it controls south and west of the province.
+In addition, residents of Kirkuk in Iraq said the Islamic State of Iraq and Syria, ISIS, has backed down from its decision to ban smoking and has thus allowed selling cigarettes in areas that it controls south and west of the province.

 They've moderated on their smoking ban.

-So in order to uh in order to get more recruits, uh you can smoke now if you want to join ISIS.
+So in order to get more recruits, you can smoke now if you want to join ISIS.

-Uh this makes ISIS less draconian about smoking than former mayor Bloomberg.
+This makes ISIS less draconian about smoking than former Mayor Bloomberg.

 How about that?